chiranjeevipavurala/simple-button-generator/FAQ.md

 6. Download the HTML file

 ### Can I customize the button appearance?
 Yes!
+You can customize your button in many ways:
+- Use color pickers for background, text, and border colors
+- Choose from multiple font families
+- Select button sizes (including responsive sizes that adapt to screen size)
+- Add borders with various styles and corner options
+- Apply box shadow effects
+- Add custom CSS for advanced styling

-You can add custom CSS to style your button however you want.
-The plugin includes professional default styling that you can override.
+The plugin includes professional default styling that you can override or enhance.

 ### Where can I use the generated button?
 The generated HTML file can be used on any website, not just WordPress sites.
 It's completely self-contained with all styling included.